rmjarvis/TreeCorr/README.rst

 This software is able to compute several varieties of two-point correlations:

-:NN:  The normal two point correlation function of things like 2dF that
+:NN:  The normal two-point correlation function of number counts (typically
-      correlate the galaxy counts at each position.
+      galaxy counts).

+:GG:  Two-point shear-shear correlation function.

+:KK:  Nominally the two-point kappa-kappa correlation function, although any
+      scalar quantity can be used as "kappa".
+In lensing, kappa is the convergence, but this could be used for temperature, size, etc.

-:NG:  Correlation of counts with shear.
+:NG:  Cross-correlation of counts with shear.
 This is what is often called
       galaxy-galaxy lensing.

-:GG:  Two-point shear correlation function.

-:NK:  Correlation of counts with kappa.
-While kappa is nominally the lensing
+:NK:  Cross-correlation of counts with kappa.
+Again, "kappa here can be any scalar
-      convergence, it could really be any scalar quantity, like temperature, size, etc.
+      quantity.

-:KG:  Correlation of convergence with shear.
+:KG:  Cross-correlation of convergence with shear.
 Like the NG calculation, but
-      weighting the pairs by the convergence values the foreground points.
+      weighting the pairs by the kappa values the foreground points.

-:KK:  Two-point kappa correlation function.

 Three-point Correlations